jmau111-org/threat_model_streamers/README.md

 * attackers might disclose your personal info (PII) publicly, including your online habits but also your physical address, your friends, and family
 * attackers might attempt to DoS your connection
 * attackers might hack the account to attack your other businesses (streamers usually have multiple ways to monetize their audience)
-* attackers might be politically driven and hack your account to spread their messages (less probable but not rare)
+* attackers might be politically driven and hack you to spread their messages (less probable but not impossible)
 * attackers might target the entire platform (way less probable, but it already happened) instead of you specifically

 ### 7 techniques that could be used